expo/expo/guides/Expo for Web.md

 ### Contributing

-Initially you should clone [expo](https://github.com/expo/expo) and work in `apps/` & `packages/`.
+Initially you should clone [expo](https://github.com/expo/expo) and work in `apps/` and `packages/`.
 The following process will outline how to add web support to existing Unimodules.

 #### New Features